tomschr/git-test/README.md

 * Spokane
 Spokane (/ˌspoʊˈkæn/ (About this soundlisten) spoh-KAN)[8] is a city in Spokane County in the state of Washington in the northwestern United States.

+* Kassel
+Kassel (German pronunciation: [ˈkasl̩] (About this soundlisten); spelled Cassel until 1928) is a city located on the Rhine River in Bavaria, Germany.